home-assistant/home-assistant.io/source/_integrations/ios.markdown

 ---
-title: "iOS"
+title: iOS
-description: "Instructions on how to use the iOS companion app with Home Assistant."
+description: Instructions on how to use the iOS companion app with Home Assistant.
 logo: apple.png
 ha_category:
   - Hub